IRS Details 2005 Free File Initiative

 Also, IRS’s electronic filing program has been in existence since 1986.
-When taxpayers choose IRS e-file they generally will receive their refund in half the time than filing on paper – even faster with direct deposit.
-Refunds from mailed paper returns can take up to six weeks.
-In 2003, 53 million returns were filed electronically through IRS e-file.
+When taxpayers choose IRS e-file they generally will receive their refund in half the time than filing on paper — even faster with direct deposit.
+In 2004, nearly 62 million returns were filed electronically through IRS e-file.
 IRS e-file consistently garners praise from taxpayers and tax professionals who use the service.